Sorry. You must first log in before you can access this page.

 - Revisit this page and choose the tab "Upload a Route"

-- Click Browse and find the file you saved from Google Earth, then click Upload
+- Click "Choose File" and find the file you saved from Google Earth, then click Upload

 - Click Preview to double-check your saved route in the map to the right